equalframework/equal-doc/docs/usage/views/frontend-logic.md

 # Front-end logic

 Views are intended to describe how to present the objects to end-users under a given context.
 They are used as templates for the front-end, and are stored as JSON files within the `views` folder of their respective package.

-When an object or a collection of objects must be displayed in the UI, along with the data, the UI renderer also requests a template (view) and its translation.
+When an object or a collection of objects must be displayed in the UI, along with the data, the UI renderer also requests a view and its translation.

 Each view represents a mode of visualization: form, list, chart, dashboard, etc; and can be edited independently from the models they relate to.